 How to install NextCloud 11 on Centos 7

 NextCloud is a Dropbox-like solution for self-hosted file sharing and syncing.
+Installing NextCloud 11 on CentOS is quite simple.
 Whether you want to backup, have file-syncing or just have a Google Calendar alternative, this guide is for you.

 What is NextCloud?
 Is it like a “cloud”?